Chessinator/CarWallet/concept/VehicleBulletpoint.md

 ## Ride (Share) Log
 Are you sharing your ride with others?
 Manage your rides (vehicle location, duration), need for future rides and more here to stay organized.

+## User Settings
+Possibility to edit the users information